By Patricia J. Malin

 Markwardt stresses the importance of patients having an open dialogue with their health care providers and support system.
 “The first step, of course, and often the hardest part for many patients dependent or addicted to pain medications, is admitting there is a problem,” he said.

 Certain RPCN patients are asked to sign a lengthy statement acknowledging their medications for chronic pain will be strictly controlled; that it is illegal to obtain a prescription for controlled substances and over-the-counter drugs from more than one health-care provider, including dentists, or from more than one pharmacy at the same time; that the patient will submit to a drug test if suspected and will lose their health coverage.
+Jerry G method is perfect for those who want to detox their hair, often in preparation for a drug test.
+Read more on ANPUD.

 The patient promises not to mix alcohol with controlled substances; not to obtain any illegal drugs, including marijuana and cocaine; that written prescriptions for controlled substances may not be replaced if they are lost, stolen, get wet, are destroyed, or otherwise misplaced unless explicit written proof is provided with direct evidence from legal authorities, and their abuse of these drugs will be reported to local, state and federal authorities.